Mechanical System Installation#

 Mandatory prerequisites

-Before proceeding with installation of the vision components, make sure that:
+Before proceeding with the installation of the vision components, ensure that:

-The FlexiBowl has been mounted and secured to the supporting structure, robot cell
+The FlexiBowl® has been mounted and fixed to the bearing structure (robotic cell)

 The support structure for camera and illuminator has been prepared